-At the Ginsberg Centers, we support UM’s research core by connecting UM scholars with community organizations and institutions who are working on the front lines to address society’s most pressing social concerns.
+At the Ginsberg Center, we support community-engaged research by connecting U-M scholars with community organizations and institutions who are working on the front lines to address society’s most pressing social concerns.
 By fostering long-term partnerships with communities, we ensure a robust pipeline for current and future research, informed by community interests, needs, and priorities.

 We advance UM’s research capacity by:

-- Connecting scholars with social impact sector partners and supporting them to develop effective community-university partnerships
+- Connecting scholars with social sector partners and supporting stakeholders to develop effective community-university partnerships.

-- Disseminating community-engaged research through our journal, the Michigan Journal of Community Service Learning
+- Disseminating scholarship on community engagement through our peer-reviewed journal, the Michigan Journal of Community Service Learning.

 - Add these course evaluation questions to your end-of-semester evaluations

 - Explore assessment tools including rubrics, surveys, and current research.

 - Ginsberg Center staff can work with you to integrate or adapt these tools for your courses.
 Request a consultation with a staff member by filling out our Support Request Form or contacting us at firstname.lastname@example.org.